 - Shows liking for affection and will hug/kiss familiar people

 - Plays with other children; seeks interactions with other children

-- Massaging...
-For development of touch sense or tactile awareness, provide your infant with massage to arms, legs and trunks.
+Massaging...
+For the development of touch sense or tactile awareness, provide your infant with massage to arms, legs and trunks.
 You can use baby lotion or oils if you like.
-Many YMCA's and other organizations offer great classes for infant massage.
+CHoR offers great classes for infant massage.
 This activity is great for bonding time with your child.

 What if I am concerned about my child's sensory and social skill development?

 If you have concerns regarding your child’s development or your child is regularly missing development milestones, occupational therapists can assess development and address concerns.
 If you are concerned about your child's development of sensory motor skills or social skills, a physician or therapist may be able to assist with an evaluation.